fiverr/passable/README.md

  # How to use Passable
  ## Writing tests
- Much like when writing unin-tests, writing validations with Passable is all about knowing in advance which values you expect to get.
+ Much like when writing unit-tests, writing validations with Passable is all about knowing in advance which values you expect to get.
 The structure is very similar to the familiar unit test `describe/it/expect` combo, only that with Passable the functions you will mostly run are `Passable/pass/enforce`.

  * `Passable` - the wrapper for your form validation, much like the describe function in unit tests.
  * `pass` - a single tests, most commonly a single field, much like the it function in unit tests.